Runbook Examples

 - Note expiration date

-- Verify this is the correct cert
+- Verify this is the correct certificate

 Step 2: Generate CSR